rmcwhae/block-party-gallery/README.md

 # Gallery

-Populate the root-level `content` folder with images and their corresponding JSON files, e.g. `Block Party 64.json` and `Block Party 64.png`.
+Populate the `static/content` folder with images and their corresponding JSON files, e.g. `Block Party 64.json` and `Block Party 64.png`.

 ## Running the App